Fossá waterfall

 Take a stroll in the town.
 You could also drop by one of the cafés in town preferable Fríða Kaffihús.

-KOKS restaurant - Guide to Faroe Islands
+Akraberg - Guide to Faroe Islands

-10. Hop aboard a boat tour
+10. Hop aboard a Boat Tour

 Person on boat tour